Enerlytic-Ray/Technical-Screening-Assessment/README.md

 ## Overview

-This repository contains my solutions to a technical mini challenge focused on:
+This repository contains my solutions to the technical mini challenge focused on:

 * Dynamic Row-Level Security (RLS) in Power BI using DAX
 * Slowly Changing Dimension (SCD Type 2) implementation in T-SQL